Overhauling the Enable Medicine Visualizer

 Project Background

 The Visualizer is one of Enable Medicine’s flagship products.
-This tissue image visualization tool gives spatial biologists an immensely power way to view multiplexed tissue image data.
-By visualizing different biomarkers (protein stains, transcripts, etc) and various masks and annotations, biologists can study diseased tissue and extract information that directly contributes to the study and development of novel treatments.
+This tissue image visualization tool gives spatial biologists an immensely powerful way to view multiplexed tissue image data.
+By visualizing different biomarkers (protein stains, transcripts, etc.) and various masks and annotations, biologists can study diseased tissue and extract information that directly contributes to the study and development of novel treatments.

 Multiplex spatial proteomic images are essentially multi-layered image scans of tissue, where each layer highlights a different protein in the tissue sample.